mauriciotogneri/jan/README.md

 end if
 ```

-Complex: the condition is evaluated and if it's true, the expression returns the result of the consequent value, otherwise it returns the result of the alternative value.
+_Complex_: the condition is evaluated and if it is true, the expression returns the result of the consequent value, otherwise it returns the result of the alternative value.

 Example: